top of page

 Practical Application: The Vertical Shin Test Sequence

 To use Single Whip as a direct tool for opening the Dang, follow this five-step sequence.
-This order is designed to systematically eliminate compensations and maximize the internal load.
+This order is designed to systematically eliminate compensations and concentrate the internal structural demand.

 1. Establish Weight & Shin Alignment

-Sink the weight onto the Left leg (aiming for 70%+).
+Shift the weight onto the Left leg (aiming for subjective 70%).
 Gently pull the left knee back until the shin is as vertical as possible, while simultaneously ensuring the right kua does not pop out.

 2. Wring the Right Leg

 Actively wind the upper right thigh back using your Yi.
 You are not just placing the leg; you are twisting it like a towel.
-Feel this tension spiral all the way into the pelvic floor.
+Feel this tension spiral all the way into the pelvic floor in one direction, and down into the sole of the foot in the other direction.

 3. Re-establish Ding (Uprightness)